Dr. David G. LoConto

 Research

-My focus now involves various elements of Star Trek, specifically focusing on social movements and identity.
-I published a book, Social Movements and the Collective Identity of the Star Trek Fandom: Boldly Going Where No Fans Have Gone Before, through Lexington Books – Rowman & Littlefield.
-This was released on March 10, 2020 (paperback was released in 2022).
+I published a book, Social Movements and the Collective Identity of the Star Trek Fandom: Boldly Going Where No Fans Have Gone Before, through Lexington Books.
+This was published in 2020 (paperback was released in 2022).
 Currently, I am continuing this research addressing authenticity and nostalgia as it applies to the Star Trek fandom.
-This should be released in late 2024.
-After this project is over, my attention will turn to morality in Star Trek.
+I have a manuscript being reviewed with McFarland & Company Publishing, Authenticity and Nostalgia: Gatekeeping and the Star Trek Fandom.
+The expectation is this manuscript is expected to be released either in late 2026 or 2027.

-I recently finished a social theory textbook, The Story of Sociological Theory: Contextualizing Social Thinkers, for Cognella Publishing.
-That will be released in January of 2023.
+I also published a social theory textbook, The Story of Sociological Theory: Contextualizing Social Thinkers, for Cognella Publishing which was released in January of 2023.
+This text again is a foundational piece that addresses the history of social theory, highlighting some of the major themes since Sociology’s inception.